netdata/netdata/collectors/systemd-journal.plugin/README.md

 ## Journal Fields

+`systemd` journals are designed to support multiple fields per log entry.
+The power of `systemd` journals is that unlike other log management systems, it supports different, dynamic and variable fields for each log message while all fields are indexed for fast queries.

+This means that each application can log using its own unique fields.
+For a description of the most frequent fields found in `systemd` journals, check `man systemd.journal-fields`.

 Fields found in the journal files are automatically added to the UI in multiple places to help you explore and filter the data.